 Looking to the future, VCCs look set to support Singapore's continued growth, cementing Singapore as a competitive asset management hub in the Asia-Pacific region.

-Steffi is Business Development Manager at TrustQuay
+Michelle is Business Development Manager for the APAC region at TrustQuay